Emma Goldman: Anarchism

-Anarchism was central to Goldman's view of the world and she is today considered one of the most important figures in the history of anarchism.
+Anarchism was central to Goldman's view of the world, and she is widely considered one of the most important figures in the history of anarchism and libertarian socialism.
 First drawn to it during the persecution of anarchists after the 1886 Haymarket affair, she wrote and spoke regularly on behalf of anarchism.
 In the title essay of her book Anarchism and Other Essays, she wrote:

 Anarchism, then, really stands for the liberation of the human mind from the dominion of religion; the liberation of the human body from the dominion of property; liberation from the shackles and restraint of government.
 Anarchism stands for a social order based on the free grouping of individuals for the purpose of producing real social wealth; an order that will guarantee to every human being free access to the earth and full enjoyment of the necessities of life, according to individual desires, tastes, and inclinations.

 Goldman's anarchism was intensely personal.
 She believed it was necessary for anarchist thinkers to live their beliefs, demonstrating their convictions with every action and word.
 "I don't care if a man's theory for tomorrow is correct," she once wrote.
 "I care if his spirit of today is correct."
 Anarchism and free association were to her logical responses to the confines of government control and capitalism.
 "It seems to me that these are the new forms of life," she wrote, "and that they will take the place of the old, not by preaching or voting, but by living them."
 At the same time, she believed that the movement on behalf of human liberty must be staffed by liberated humans.
 While dancing among fellow anarchists one evening, she was chided by an associate for her carefree demeanor.
 In her autobiography, Goldman wrote:

 I told him to mind his own business, I was tired of having the Cause constantly thrown in my face.
 I did not believe that a Cause which stood for a beautiful ideal, for anarchism, for release and freedom from conventions and prejudice, should demand denial of life and joy.
 I insisted that our Cause could not expect me to behave as a nun and that the movement should not be turned into a cloister.
 If it meant that, I did not want it.
 "I want freedom, the right to self-expression, everybody's right to beautiful, radiant things."